 We are committed to giving people a realistic choice to travel actively so that anyone, of any age, gender, fitness level and income can make this their choice.
-The case for shorter journeys is strong, and the resulting benefits are wide reaching - to the economy, to the environment, to the health of individuals and communities.
+The case for shorter journeys is strong, and the resulting benefits are wide reaching - to the economy, to the environment and to the enjoyment and health of individuals and communities.
 A real step change cannot be achieved overnight, and it requires strong leadership and commitment and vital long-term planning for incremental changes to take place until active travel becomes the norm for everyone.

 In order to deliver an active-travel supportive culture we will require a suite of engagement and promotional activity.
 We will develop and coordinate the following:

-- Education and training: - Support and where possible arrange led-rides and other promotional events, especially when new flagship cycle infrastructure is completed.

-- Bike maintenance for adults of all ages and abilities. - Cycle training for all children during their primary and secondary school years and embed a culture of walking and cycling throughout the school curriculum. - Adult cycle training programmes. - Support community groups to develop bike recycling, disability cycling programmes and other initiatives.

-Media:

-- We will develop a range of media promotional activities, as part of a mainstream, inclusive, public-facing media strategy.
-This will include but not be limited to: - Digital and paper mapping of our active travel network, including journey planner functions. - Various media publicity, including North Somerset Life magazine and through various NSC social media channels (including Facebook, Twitter and YouTube at present). - Including press releases (NSC website and local media outlets) at key stages of a project to promote schemes and improvements under development, ready for their completion.
+- Education and training: - Support and where possible arrange led-rides and other promotional events, especially when new flagship cycle infrastructure is completed. - Bike maintenance for adults of all ages and abilities. - Cycle training for all children during their primary and secondary school years and embed a culture of walking and cycling throughout the school curriculum. - Adult cycle training programmes. - Support community groups to develop bike recycling, disability cycling programmes and other initiatives. - Media: - We will develop a range of media promotional activities, as part of a mainstream, inclusive, public-facing media strategy.
+This will include but not be limited to: - Digital and paper mapping of our active travel network, including journey planner functions. - Various media publicity, including North Somerset Life magazine and through various NSC social media channels (including Facebook, Twitter and YouTube at present).

-- Other promotions: - Facilitate a grants programme to support active travel infrastructure and events. - Develop 'Bike Park' mountain biking events. - Develop a festivals, community and led-rides programme to engage the wider community. - Continue to engage stakeholders, community groups, volunteers, advocates, funding and delivery partnerships to enable strategic delivery.
+- Including press releases (NSC website and local media outlets) at key stages of a project to promote schemes and improvements under development, ready for their completion. - A multi-media campaign targetted at all road users to think about how they drive, including whether their journey is neccessary by car and encouraging drivers to drive in a way that is respectful and safe around pedestrians and cyclists. - Other promotions: - Facilitate a grants programme to support active travel infrastructure and events. - Develop 'Bike Park' mountain biking events. - Develop a festivals, community and led-rides programme to engage the wider community. - Continue to engage stakeholders, community groups, volunteers, advocates, funding and delivery partnerships to enable strategic delivery.